donge1024/TalkingFace_Spatio-Temporal/README.md

   **Construct Temporal Module**:Construct the corresponding temporal module based on the obtained phoneme sequence.

-  **Calculate Lip Loss**:For each time module, calculate lip loss.
+  **Calculate Lip Loss**:For each temporal module, calculate lip loss.

-  **Update Lip Weight**:Update the lip weight based on the lip movement similarity in the time module.
+  **Update Lip Weight**:Update the lip weight based on the lip movement similarity in the temporal module.

 - Spatial module processing：